urpatton/OSD-Wizard-UDI-Replacement/README.md

 ## UDI WIZARD XML INTEGRATED FUNCTIONALITY
 ```
 	NOTE: Parameter input will take precedence over UDI wizard settings
+	When the OU list CSV file is used, the OU selection will not be updated when multiple domains are used in the UDI XML

 -Required Files
 	UDIWizard_Config.xml - UDI wizard XML configuration file must exist in the script root folder (Located in the MDT "Scripts" folder) or your custom UDI wizard .xml file